deniscostadsc/playground/README.md

-make format-code  # format all code make lint  # check lint for all solutions make run  # run and test all past solutions (ignore solution with WRONG file) make run PROBLEM=path/to/the/problem  # run and test a specific solution make wrong  # show all solutions that are not complete yet
+make format-code  # format all code make lint  # check lint for all solutions make run  # run and test all past solutions (ignore solution with WRONG file) make run FOLDER=sub/path/to/run  # run and test a specific sub-folder make wrong  # show all solutions that are not complete yet
 ```